Ananthsunrise/DeployWebApp-Devops/README.md

-Task Submission : Deploying a Web application using Cloud based Kubernetes solution
+Deploying a Web application using Cloud based Kubernetes solution

 Overview
 This repository contains the code and resources related to the task: Deploying a Web application using Cloud based Kubernetes solution
 The objective of this task was to deploy a simple web application using azure kubernetes service and  monitor aks  cluster using azure managed prometeus and grafana.

-Task Details

-Task Status: Completed

-Date: 23/01/2025

-Assignee: Ananth U

-HR: H imtiaz

 In this Repo,  I attached clear documentation for deploy a Web application using Cloud based Kubernetes solution.
 Please find attached.